Lightweighting of a trailer chassis

 Every year, Femto Engineering offers students the chance to further extend their technical knowledge by offering challenging internships.
 Don’t hesitate to inform about the possibilities we can offer you!

-Femto Engineering biedt als ingenieursbureau totaaloplossingen voor complexe Computer Aided Engineering (CAE) in de vorm van consultancy, software, detachering, trainingen, technische ondersteuning en R&D. Als CAE Partner van Siemens PLM Software levert en ondersteunt Femto Engineering Simcenter 3D, Femap, NX Nastran en tevens SDC Verifier in de gehele Benelux.
+Femto Engineering biedt als ingenieursbureau totaaloplossingen voor complexe Computer Aided Engineering (CAE) in de vorm van consultancy, software, detachering, trainingen, technische ondersteuning en R&D. Als CAE Partner van Siemens PLM Software levert en ondersteunt Femto Engineering Femap, NX Nastran, Simcenter 3D, Star-CCM+ en SDC Verifier in de gehele Benelux.